arven338/Telegram-TikTok-Installer/README.md

 # Telegram-TikTok-Installer
 🌴 Telegram-bot for installing videos from TikTok platform using a url 📱

+## UPDATED (01.11.25) 🥥
+- Fixed errors when downloading videos by URL.
+- Fixed issues with deployment to hosting.
+- Added logs for viewing problems.

 ## Features
 - Download TikTok videos directly in Telegram
 - Simple URL-based interface